nezirin777/vipstarcoin-lib/docs/address.md

-# QTUM Address
+# HTMLCOIN Address
-Represents a QTUM address.
-Addresses are the most popular way to make QTUM transactions.
+Represents a HTMLCOIN address.
+Addresses are the most popular way to make HTMLCOIN transactions.

 ## Instantiate an Address
-To be able to receive QTUMs an address is needed, but in order to spend them a private key is necessary.
+To be able to receive HTMLCOINs an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();